Pylons-tech/pylons-testnet/MinorUpgrade.md

    ```

-  Optional: If your node is stopped for more than 5minutes you may be jailed on restart.
+  Optional: If your node is stopped for too long, more than a few minutes, you may be jailed on restart.
 If jailed, request 10,000ubedrock on the channel, and self-delegate it to unjail.

    ```